mustafatoroman/VSTS-DevOps-Labs/Jenkins/README.md

 1. Select the **Test Results** links if you want to see the results of the unit tests that were included in the build definition.

-## Approach 1: Running Jenkins without Team Services Build
+## Approach 1: Running Jenkins without VSTS Build

 In this section, we will cover the first approach.
 We will run Jenkins separately.
 We will configure a service hook in VSTS to trigger a Jenkins build whenever a code is pushed to a particular branch.